-- Assessing the valuation methodology; - Challenging the reasonableness of the key assumptions based on our knowledge of the business and industry; - Reconciling input data to supporting evidence, such as approved budget, and considering the reasonableness of this budget; and - Engaging independent valuation specialist to assist us in assessing the valuation methodology applied in the impairment assessment of goodwill.
+- Challenging the reasonableness of the key inputs and assumptions used in the value-in-use calculation; - Reconciling input data to supporting evidence, such as approved budget, and considering the reasonableness of this budget; - Engaging our internal valuation specialist to assist us in assessing reasonableness of the valuation methodology applied and the key assumptions used in the impairment assessment of goodwill; and - Evaluating the reasonableness of the disclosures in relation to the impairment assessment goodwill.

 We found the assumptions made by management in relation to the value-in-use calculation were reasonable based on available evidence.
-The significant inputs are appropriately disclosed in note 18 to the consolidated financial statements.
+The significant inputs are appropriately disclosed in note 16 to the consolidated financial statements.